HSBC considers quitting Iraq by selling Dar Es Salaam bank stake

-DUBAI, June 25 (Reuters) - HSBC Holdings said on Tuesday it is considering selling its majority stake in Dar Es Salaam Investment Bank, which has made it the main international lender in Iraq.
+DUBAI (Reuters) - HSBC Holdings (HSBA.L) said on Tuesday it is considering selling its majority stake in Dar Es Salaam Investment Bank BDSI.ISX, which has made it the main international lender in Iraq.

 There has been speculation in the Iraqi banking market about the 70.1 percent holding for some time and Simon Cooper, HSBC’s chief executive for the Middle East and North Africa, told reporters in April its presence in Iraq was under review.